linhly2012/TeamGirlPowerPlus/README.md

 Most of our code to build this application is in the box-display folder.

 #### Result:
-Our shiny.io app is published on https://linhly.shinyapps.io/box-display/ .
+Our web application is published on https://linhly.shinyapps.io/box-display/ .

 ##### Credits:
 Zach Thomas, SoHyun Jang, Christie Gan, Linh Ly